ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 * If you want seconds in a dining hall, grab a clean plate after putting your used plate on the dish return.
 * Follow the guidance on the signs posted throughout the facility.

-___

-## Dean of Students and College Student Life

-### Is there a boardwalk frolic event this year?

-Yes!
-It’s coming up on Sept.
-19. Stay tuned for more details.

-### Will there be an in-person welcome week?

-Yes!
-Check our calendar for [Mandatory Welcome Week sessions.](https://orientation.ucsc.edu/fall/index.html) Most optional Welcome Week events will be virtual, and some will be in-person.

-Check your [college’s calendar](https://orientation.ucsc.edu/fall/college-schedule.html) for Welcome Week activities/sessions.